jsgersing/DGQ/README.md

 ## Introduction

-This project is a proof-of-concept: to create a simple app with a U/I that provides semi-randomly generated practice questions for the GMAT quantitative section.
+This project is a proof-of-concept: to create a simple app with a UI that provides semi-randomly generated practice questions for the GMAT quantitative section.

 ## Future Stages
 Immediate plans include creating a field with tips or explanations.